saurabhshadow/Image-Filters/README.md

 ### Running instructions :
  - Open the terminal in `Image-Filters` directory and run `main.py`
  - If you get an error, make sure all the import statements are working, if not, install using pip-install or google the install process.

+## How can I support developers?

+- Star our GitHub repo 🌟
+- Create pull requests, [create an issue](https://github.com/NJACKWinterOfCode/Image-Filters/issues), suggest new features or documentation updates 🔧

+<p align="center">Made with ❤️ by [Ishita Das](https://github.com/ishita27)